sergeyfrolenko/portfolio/README.md

   layout works
 - trouble with include jquery in project - refresh was enough
 - can't include css - in fact, I just having incorrect paths

+@25.06.20

+- WORK server, add to db and read db  function, gulp file.
+- MAKE easy markup with sass, pug and gulp